-The following are abstracts of GloJo master's projects (journalistic works of some 7,000-10,000 words) of the graduating Class of Spring 2013.
+The following are abstracts of past GloJo master's projects (journalistic works of some 7,000-10,000 words) and, at the top, the pieces we are expecting this spring (2014).
 Please note that the first European and Mediterranean Studies class entered in Fall 2013 (first projects expected Spring 2015), and The first East Asia class started in Fall 2012 (first projects expected Spring 2014).

 This is a story of how the Emirates became a place where only five percent of the people who live there are citizens.
 The majority are foreign workers, generating the wealth that has come to define the Emirati national narrative, yet these workers can claim little of it for themselves.
 At least these people are citizens of somewhere: In the Emirates, as well as in Kuwait and Bahrain, tens of thousands of people reside in the country without citizenship or hope of attaining it.
 These people, called the bidoun, reflect a wide range of ethnicities, resident localities and professions.
 On the whole, the bidoun cannot access the free education, housing, health care and marriage allowances that nationals receive as basic provisions.
 Although the state has attempted to naturalize portions of the bidoun on a few occasions, human rights groups have denigrated these efforts as piecemeal and ineffectual.
 News articles reported that these initiatives were labyrinthine, unclear, and exceedingly slow.
 Thus, despite these intermittent attempts, most bidoun remained stateless.
 Since 2011, the government began to crack down on bidoun activities and make it more difficult for them to accomplish routine procedures like renewing driver’s licenses and obtaining birth certificates.
 Suddenly, the government ordered that all bidoun must apply for citizenship from the Comoros Islands or risk detention.
 Reactions to this requirement varied widely.
 Exclusion and privilege are creating strange and multiple meanings for citizenship, which turns on the people who are fenced outside it.